TheKoguryo/TheKoguryo.github.io/learning-library/oci-library/oci-hol-ko/oke-fundamentals/setup-cloud-env/setup-cloud-env.md

      # Cloud Shell
-     Allow group <group-name> to use cloud-shell in tenancy
+     Allow group <group-name> to use cloud-shell in tenancy Allow group <group-name> to use cloud-shell-public-network in tenancy

      # Load Balancers
      Allow group <group-name> to read load-balancers in compartment <compartment-name>